-Hypertext Transfer Protocol Secure, this is a secure form of HTTP and is used as a primary protocol to transfer data between web browser and website.
-To be eligible for Good page experience, a page must be served over HTTPS.
+Hypertext Transfer Protocol Secure is a secure form of HTTP and is used as a primary protocol to transfer data between web browsers and websites.
+To be eligible for a Good page experience, a page must be served over HTTPS.

 (iii)Core Web Vitals

 This involves the measurement of page performance using a set of matrices from a user’s point of view.
 Knowing about these matrices is very important hence why we have spent some time explaining them a little bit more.
 The matrices include :

 The time it takes for a page to load, includes the time taken to send an HTTP request to the complete display of a page on a browser.
 People don’t like waiting for a page to load.
 Page Speed has three dimensions:

 .
 Time To First Byte(TTFB) or Server Response Time